-Under current legislation on data protection almost all charities need to have a Data Protection Policy.
+Under current legislation on data protection, almost all charities should have a Data Protection Policy.
+The Data Protection Policy is an internal statement of how your organisation protects the personal data it processes.
 With the changes resulting from the General Data Protection Regulation (GDPR) these policies will need to be reviewed.
 You can read more about the general impact of these changes in our GDPR guide for small charities.

 This post explains what you need to cover in your Data Protection Policy and provides a free model policy for you to download and use.
-This all comes with the standard caveat that we are not lawyers!
+As with all of our data protection resources, this post comes with the important caveat that we are not lawyers!
 We support small charities with practical no-nonsense guides to communicating well online.
 So these resources should save you a lot of time but it’s prudent to get a lawyer to check them over too.

 We recommend reading this post in full to get the best out of the template.

 What is a Data Protection Policy and why do I need one?